jonthysell/Mzinga/README.md

 *MzingaTrainer* is a command-line utility with the goal to improve Mzinga's AI.
 Through it you can generate randomized AI profiles and execute AI vs. AI battles.

+## Build ##

+If you want to build Mzinga yourself, see [Building Mzinga on the Mzinga Wiki](https://github.com/jonthysell/Mzinga/wiki/BuildingMzinga).

 ## Copyright ##

 Hive Copyright (c) 2016 Gen42 Games.
 Mzinga is in no way associated with or endorsed by Gen42 Games.